3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

   * ACCESS_READ_WRITE

 `PixelFormat` is used as an argument to specify the format to be returned by the `AcquireAccess` method.
+Some of the formats are exclusive to a certain type of data such as color, depth, or infrared.
-There are several file formats.
+There are several pixel formats.

   * PIXEL_FORMAT_YUY2
   * PIXEL_FORMAT_NV12